 Face serums and oils are popular for their potent benefits on the skin.
-Many of them contain active ingredients that can target different skin issues.

 If you’re looking to try out a face oil, it’s best to first look where it stands on the Comedogenic Scale.
-The lower the rating, the better it is for your skin.
-Get a good non comedogenic oil and your pores will thank you.

 The Comedogenic Scale